 There are not many personal injury situations as likely to turn into a factual dispute as a slip and fall.
 The impediment or defect that made the spot dangerous may not remain apparent long enough to document it and even when it is documented, the condition may or may not lead to liability.
 But a personal injury plaintiff must be able to prove that there was a dangerous condition on the premises and that the owner or occupier was legally responsible.

 Slips and falls injure thousands of people in California and across the country each year.
 They occur for any number of reasons, ranging from pure carelessness on the part of the person taking the tumble to recklessness by a property owner in concealing a defective condition.
 L.A. attracts a lot of visitors and property owners have a duty to take reasonable precautions to prevent injury.

 Owner liability for slips and falls

 A slip or fall may just be the result of bad luck.
-On the other hand, if you are injured and suspect that reasonable precautions may have prevented the accident, then the situation may be worth a closer look.
+On the other hand, if you are injured and suspect that reasonable precautions may have prevented the accident, then your slip and fall injury may have been the result of negligence.
 A property owner is under a duty to keep the premises maintained and to warn visitors of defects that it knows about.
 Therefore, in CA the property owner may be liable if: